lorenz-liu/lorenz-liu.github.io/src/data/about.md

 I am currently pursuing my **Master of Science in Applied Computing** at the **University of Toronto**.
 My work sits at the broad area of **human-computer interaction (HCI)**, with specific interests in **human-AI interaction**, **extended reality**, and **gaming technologies**.
-My goal is to design and develop interactive systems that prioritize the needs, capabilities, and perspectives of humans to enhance their overall experience and well-being.
+My goal is to create intelligent interactive systems that prioritize the needs, capabilities, and perspectives of humans to enhance their overall experience and well-being.

+My most interested academic communities: **[ACM CHI](https://dl.acm.org/conference/chi)**, **[NeurIPS](https://nips.cc/)**.

-Prior to this, I finished my undergraduate study at the **School of Computer Science and Engineering, Beihang University**, from which I receive my **B.Eng. in Computer Science and Technology**.
+Prior to this, I finished my undergraduate study at the **School of Computer Science and Engineering, Beihang University (Beijing, China)**, from which I receive my **B.Eng. in Computer Science and Technology**.

 For leisure, I enjoy playing cello and guitar; I also love billiard, basketball, cycling, swimming, soccer, and badminton.